ivy-llc/ivy/docs/partial_source/deep_dive/6_data_types.rst

         out: Optional[torch.Tensor] = None,
     ) -> torch.Tensor:

-This makes it clear that these backend-specific functions are only enterred into once the correct :code:`dtype` has been determined.
+This makes it clear that these backend-specific functions are only entered into once the correct :code:`dtype` has been determined.

 However, the :code:`dtype` argument for functions listed in `NON_WRAPPED_FUNCTIONS`_ or `NON_DTYPE_WRAPPED_FUNCTIONS`_